Duties and obligations of workers in Atlanta, Athens and throughout Georgia

 The last factor to consider is not so much a responsibility, but rather a request.
 While no law requires an injured worker to stop using their social media accounts once they are injured, we strongly encourage injured workers to be careful when posting to Facebook, Twitter, Instagram or any other social media platform while their workers’ compensation case is pending.

-Here at Gerber & Holder Attorneys At Law, we typically ask our clients to cease all social media activities for the length of their claim.
+Here at Gerber & Holder Workers’ Compensation Attorneys, we typically ask our clients to cease all social media activities for the length of their claim.
 If a client prefers not to do so, an alternative is to make their settings private and not accept any friend requests from coworkers or unknown people after their injury.

 People tend to put a lot of information on their social media sites, and many of them can be misinterpreted by insurance companies and employers.
 Posts can be used as evidence at trial and may unfairly present the injured worker in an unfavorable light (such as that you’re not as hurt as you claim).
 Help yourself and your attorney by providing less ammunition to insurance companies.

-If you have any questions about the responsibilities that injured workers’ have, or anything else related to workers’ compensation, don’t hesitate to contact the Athens work injury lawyers at Gerber & Holder Law.
+If you have any questions about the responsibilities that injured workers’ have, or anything else related to workers’ compensation, don’t hesitate to contact the Athens work injury lawyers at Gerber & Holder Workers’ Compensation Attorneys.